yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Grow_GettingStarted.html.md

 ##Contribution

-**SOOMLA appreciates code contributions!** You are more than welcome to extend the capabilities of the SOOMLA LevelUp module.
+**SOOMLA appreciates code contributions!** You are more than welcome to extend the capabilities of the SOOMLA modules.

 <div class="info-box">If you would like to contribute, please follow our [Documentation Guidelines](https://github.com/soomla/cocos2dx-store/blob/master/documentation.md).
 Clear, consistent comments will make our code easy to understand.</div>

 ##Example

-Below is a short example of how to initialize SOOMLA's LevelUp.
-We suggest you read about the [LevelUp Game Design Model](/docs/platforms/cocos2dx/Levelup_Model) in order to understand the different entities of `LevelUp`.
+Below is a short example of how to initialize SOOMLA's modules.
+We suggest you read about the different modules and their entities in SOOMLA's [Knowledge Base](/docs/soomla).

 ``` cpp
 /** ExampleAssets (your implementation of IStoreAssets) **/